 What we get up to.....

-The planned Raising ceremony for one of our young members had to be postponed due to the restrictions being imposed with regard to the Coronavirus pandemic.
+A planned Raising ceremony for one of our young members had to be postponed due to the restrictions being imposed with regard to the numbers allowed to meet outside of the home..

 Instead the Lodge held a short business meeting where the minutes of the previous meetings were approved and a few other matters of masonic business were dealt with.
-Despite the enforced low attendance the Brethren had a good evening, which culminated in drinks and fish and chips in the bar at the Masonic Hall.
+Despite the enforced low attendance the Brethren had a good evening, which culminated in drinks and fish and chips (one person to a table!) in the bar at the Masonic Hall.
 Naturally!

 Lodge of Instruction